 What matters most is being aware of how much you’re eating every day.
-If you’ve downloaded my free course called calorie counting debunked you know that tracking calories is an inexact science.
-Instead, more mindful eating to learn about what real hunger is, food journaling (not tracking), and proper portion control practiced consistently are all you need.
+If you’ve downloaded my free course called calorie counting debunked you know that tracking calories are an inexact science.
+Instead, more mindful eating to learn about what real hunger is, food journaling (no tracking), and proper portion control practiced consistently are all you need.

 TWO BIG MISCONCEPTIONS ABOUT THE KETOGENIC DIET

 After talking with some of you, two big misconceptions I’m seeing about the ketogenic diet are:

 - You’ll feel like you’ll lose muscle and strength

 - You’ll never be hungry.